maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module13.md

 </video>

 ### Giving order through the SerialUSB
 Now that it is working automatically, the final step is to incorporate the possibility to specifically give the order to switch on or off an LED through the SerialUSB terminal.
 There is however another bug where the Serials will get confused if you try sending data over UART right after reading incoming data on the USB buffer, and it will send '0x00' over the UART.
-I couldn't find the exact reason and it seems this bug as not yet been reported.
+I couldn't find the exact reason and it seems this bug has not yet been reported.
 The only solution is to add a small delay (300ms works) between the read of the USB buffer and sending the data over UART.

 Here is the final result and the code